§ Trust Spanning Protocol (TSP) Specification

 § VID Use Scenarios

-We refer to the scenarios where VIDs are exposed to external entities as their public use.
+We refer to scenarios where VIDs are exposed to external entities as their public use.
 The address resolution operations of public VIDs may provide visible information to an adversary.

 It’s important to note that while additional security measures like TLS or HTTPS can be employed at the transport layer to safeguard VIDs, TSP does not inherently depend on these mechanisms for protection.
 Consequently, within the context of TSP, even VIDs protected by such transport layer security are treated as if they are ‘public,’ assuming they could potentially be accessed or observed by external parties.